mortlach/Liber-Primus-Crib-Assist/README.md

 ### Raw ngrams  <a name="File-formats-Raw-ngrams"></a>

 Precomputed lists of word n-grams are used to build phrases.
+These have been built by parsing, converting to runes and selecting from the [google n-gram database
-Currently only 2-grams are included, more are available here [https://github.com/mortlach/google_ngrams_Version-20200217].
+ V2](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) to runes.
+Currently only 2-grams are included, [more are available here](https://github.com/mortlach/google_ngrams_Version-20200217).
 Users can add their own files as long as they  match the required format.
-One idea to try is to get books from project runeberg that match the style you are interested in and then use them as the base data.
+One idea to try is to get books from [project runeberg](https://github.com/mortlach/projectRuneberg_2022) that match the style you are interested in and then use them as the base data.
- :

 ```html
 data/
 ├─ 2_grams/